 Liquid Deodorizer, Disinfectant, Fungicide and General-Purpose Antimicrobial

-(EPA Reg# 87508-3-89334) is listed by the EPA to use against the SARS CoV-2, the virus responsible for the COVID-19 (when used on hard, non-porous surfaces and in accordance to the coronavirus directions on the label)
+(EPA Reg# 87508-3-89334) is listed by the EPA to use against the SARS CoV-2, the virus responsible for the COVID-19 (30 Second Kill time)when used on hard, non-porous surfaces and in accordance to the coronavirus directions on the label)

 ClO2 Liquid is a multi-purpose, versatile product that can be used to combat a multitude of germ and odor related challenges.
 Eliminate Pathogens & Odors on Surfaces with Minimal Contact Time

 While we commonly describe ClO2 as a safe, effective, hospital-type solution for disinfecting and deodorizing hard, non-porous surfaces, it's important to know that ClO2 Liquid can do much more.
 In fact, in addition to being a powerful Disinfectant and Deodorizer, it is EPA Registered as a Sanitizer, Tuberculocide, Virucide, Fungicide, Algaecide, and Slimicide.

 In short, ClO2 Liquid is a germ and odor fighting powerhouse.

 What is revolutionary about ClO2 Liquid is its "drop and go" technology.
 Inside each foil packet is a patented pouch that, when combined with cool water, generates a solution of liquid chlorine dioxide ClO2, a potent formula that stops the toughest of pathogens.
 In addition, ClO2 Liquid provides the unique advantage of removing foul odors while it disinfects.